DIY Chalkboard Painted Mugs

 - X-acto knife

 Lightly sand the sides of the mug where you intend to paint.
-Wipe off any dirt and oils with a cotton swap soaked in rubbing alcohol.
+Wipe off any dirt and oils with a cotton pad soaked in rubbing alcohol.

 Lay a strip of painter’s tape onto freezer paper.

-Cut along one edge (or both) with shape scissors.
+Cut along one edge (or both) with craft scissors.
 Cut in the middle with regular scissors to give you two pieces of decorative edged tape.

 Tape off the top of your mug to protect it from paint.
+(This should be safer because you really don’t want people drinking liquid against the paint.)
 Be sure to press the edges down firmly.
 You can also tape along the bottom if you want a centered band of chalkboard on the mugs.

 Pour a small amount of the Porcelaine paint into the disposable cup.
 Use the foam brush to evenly coat paint onto the mug.
 Check for drips before the paint dries.
 After the first coat dries, paint a second coat for complete coverage.
 (Occasionally three coats may be necessary.)